blaugold/solvent/README.md

-# solvent

-A general purpose utilities package to write more readable, succinct Dart code.
+A package which enables you to write more readable, succinct Dart code by building on existing language features.